Masking meets Supervision: A Strong Learning Alliance: Experiments (cont'd)

 \subsection{Extending to drop regularizations}

 To generalize MaskSub to drop regularizations, we demonstrate MaskSub with drop-out~\cite{srivastava2014dropout} (DropSub) and drop-path~\cite{huang2016stodepth} (PathSub) in Table~\ref{table:deit-iii_drop}.
 In this section, we present additional analysis to verify MaskSub variants.
-The experiment setup is the same as in Section~\ref{subsec:analysis}.
+The experiment setup is the same as in Section 3.2.
 The results are shown in Table~\ref{table:analysis}.
 We validate three MaskSub methods for three kinds of regularizations: random masking~\cite{he2022masked}, drop-out~\cite{srivastava2014dropout}, and drop-path~\cite{huang2016stodepth}. ``Original" means the original training recipe trained with Eq.~\ref{eq:cross_entropy}, and none of the drop regularizations is used. ``Single model" shows the performance when the network is trained with Eq.~\ref{eq:reg_cross_entropy}.
-Note that it is a common practice to use drop-based techniques.
 We compare those common practices with ``MaskSub variants", models trained with Eq.~\ref{eq:cross_entropy} and \ref{eq:aux_cross_entropy}.
 For analysis, we measured Eq.~\ref{eq:cross_entropy} ``train loss (original)" and Eq.~\ref{eq:reg_cross_entropy} ``train loss (drop)" regardless of the loss used for training.
 It shows how losses changed by training setting.
 The results demonstrate that MaskSub improves training in all three cases.
 In all cases, MaskSub improves original and drop loss convergence, which is connected to superior accuracy compared to original training.